 40A.
-(1) The Minister shall by notice in the Gazette determine those geographic areas where less than 5% of the population has access to telecommunication services or facilities and in respect of which small businesses may apply to the Authority for under-serviced area licences to 45 provide such services or facilities.
+(1) The Minister shall by notice in the Gazette determine those geographic areas where there is teledensity of less than 5% and in respect of which small businesses may apply to the Authority for under-serviced area licences to provide such services or facilities.

-(2) The Authority may grant an under-serviced area licence to a small business on application in the prescribed manner.
+(2) (a) The Authority may issue an under-serviced area licence to a small business on application in the prescribed manner.